 At the convention itself, it has been common for candidates to make introductions and campaign between sessions and during social events as they are not provided time on the convention floor or in other convention meetings to actively campaign.

-During the nomination process, time is permitted to the delegates making the nomination or seconding the nomination to speak for a few minutes rather that just making a motion to nominate or second the candidate.
+During the nomination process, time is permitted to the delegates making the nomination or seconding the nomination to speak for a few minutes rather than just making a motion to nominate or second the candidate.
 In past conventions we would see that they would use their time to give a final summation of who the candidate is, why they are running and why others should support them with their vote.
 Many times this is planned out in advance by the candidate who notifies the convention chair before the elections take place as to who they want to be called upon to nominate and second them Each candidate nominated is asked if they accept or decline the nomination.
 Typically after the election is held the prevailing candidate is provided the opportunity to say a few words before the convention chair moves on to the next item.

 Per the UE Constitution the general officers are sworn in after the elections and the two year term commences on November 1st and ending October 31st of the second year.